ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 As per {{Section A.2 of RFC9528}}, EDHOC may be transferred over CoAP using either the forward or the reverse message flow, manifesting the different mappings between ACE roles Client / Resource Server and the EDHOC roles Initiator / Responder.
 The choice of mapping depends on the deployment setting, in particular which identity to protect the most, since EDHOC protects the identity of the Initiator against active attackers.

 In case of the forward message flow, the access token MUST be included in EAD in EDHOC message\_3 (EAD\_3).
 In case of EDHOC reverse message flow, the access token MUST be included in EAD in EDHOC message\_2 (EAD\_2).
-This way the access token gets at least the same confidentiality protection as the authentication credential used by C, see {{Section 9.1 of RFC9528}}.
+This way the access token gets at least the same confidentiality protection from EDHOC as provided to the authentication credential used by C, see {{Section 9.1 of RFC9528}}.

-If the access token is transported during the EDHOC execution, then EAD\_3 MUST contain the EAD item EAD\_ACCESS\_TOKEN.
-This provides confidentiality protection against active attackers.

 ## Forward Message Flow {#forward}